Russwater RPG Ruleset

 These could be related to an ability type, element, damage type, condition, creature type, plane, power source, vocation, school of magic, skills or something made up.

-The more disciples required the higher the level.
+The more disciplines required, the higher the level.

 Examples could be: